Unleash/unleash-client-nextjs/README.md

 # Known limitation

-- In current interation **server-side SDK does not support metrics**.
 - When used server-side, this SDK does not support the "Hostname" and "IP" strategies.
 Use custom context fields and constraints instead.